 Students will be required to complete an internship as part of their master's program.
 Prior to the internship, students will undergo a criminal background check.
-Students wishing to enroll in an internship course must complete an application through the School of Education's Field Experience Office (http://www.
+Students wishing to enroll in an internship course must complete an application through the School of Education's Field Experience Office (http://education.jhu.edu/student-resources/field-experience-office/) at least one semester prior to the one in which they plan to complete the internship.

-students.education.jhu.edu/academic/

-FieldExperience/) at least one semester prior to the one in which they plan to complete the internship.
 Students are responsible for completing all requirements prior to each internship and should frequently review the information shared on the Field Experience Office web page.